-HAYWARDSEND: This beautiful

-18th Century building is home to 39 girls

-both day and boarders from across all
+HAYWARDSEND: This beautiful 18th Century building is home to 35 girls both day and boarders from across all year groups.

-year groups.

-HAYWARDSFIELD: It is Wycliffe's oldest boarding house; situated at the heart of the campus and is home to 58 boys.
+HAYWARDSFIELD: This is Wycliffe's oldest boarding house; situated at the heart of the campus and is home to 50 boys.

-IVY GROVE: Situated in the new Ward's-Ivy Grove building, which opened in 2017, and is home 38 girls.
+IVY GROVE: Situated in the new Ward's-Ivy Grove building, this award winning facility opened in 2017, and is home to 40 girls.

-LAMPETER: It is the best of both worlds - a beautiful Victorian building significantly extended in 2012.
-It is home to 43 girls.
+LAMPETER: Is the best of both worlds - a beautiful Victorian building significantly extended in 2012 and it is home to 40 girls.